sawft99/Obsidian-SecPlus/Sec+/About/Objectives.md

 ## 4.1 - Given a scenario, use the appropriate tool to assess organizational security
 ---
-- Network reconnaissance and discovery
+- Network #Reconnaissance and discovery
 	- tracert/traceroute
 	- nslookup/dig
 	- ipconfig/ifconfig